 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

 What places (such as restaurants or cultural centers) or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?

-Finally, I invite everyone to attend our free festival, Brazilian Day Philadelphia, as part of the PECO Multicultural Series at the Great Plaza at Penn’s Landing.
+And, attend our free festival, Brazilian Day Philadelphia, as part of the PECO’s Multicultural Series at Great Plaza at Penn’s Landing.
 Organized by Project Capoeira, the mission of Brazilian Day Philadelphia is to celebrate, promote, and share Brazilian arts and culture in Greater Philadelphia while fostering intercultural exchange and uniting the Brazilian community.